wouterd/docker-maven-plugin/README.md

       - Containers that were started
 - Build a docker image from a bunch of source files in package and pre-integration-test phases
       - Allow built containers to be started in the pre-integration phase
+- Push that docker image to a public or private image registry in the install phase
 - Docker provider for "local docker" via tcp
 - Docker provider for "remote docker" via tcp (boot2docker/vm/server/localhost via tcp)